 Response to Intervention (RTI) is a term used to describe how the MCSD gathers information about student response to interventions and supports provided.
-We expect there will be questions about these processes.
 We want parents/guardians to have access to information so they are comfortable with supports being provided at school to ensure the best possible results for students.
-For additional information please visit the Prevention and Intervention Practices website at: https://muscogee.k12.ga.us/c/Divisions/StudentServices/PreventionandInterventionPractices
+For additional information please visit the Prevention and Intervention Practices website at:

+https://muscogee.k12.ga.us/c/Divisions/StudentServices/PreventionandInterventionPractices